grz0zrg/fsynth/documentation/mk/docs/ui.md

 - import
     - inputs import dialog (inputs can be accessed with `texture(iInput0, vec2(uv.x, uv.y))` where 0 is the input ID)

-### Inputs
+### Input data

 ![Fragment inputs](tutorials/gifs/input_reorder.gif)

-Fragment GLSL inputs are complex data (images, sounds transformed to images, videos, canvas etc.) imported from the GLSL inputs import dialog.
+Fragment GLSL inputs are complex data (images, sounds transformed to images, videos, canvas etc.) imported from the import dialog.

-The fragment input panel is a complete list of all the added inputs, each of them appear as a thumbnail near the import button, nothing will be shown in the panel if no inputs were added.
+The fragment input panel is a complete list of all added inputs, each of them appear as a thumbnail near the import button, nothing will be shown in the panel if no inputs were added.

-All GLSL inputs can be used as a 2D texture (**texture** keyword) within the code editor, they are pre-defined as **iInputN** where N is the id of the input starting from 0.
+All inputs can be used as a 2D texture (**texture** keyword) within the code editor (GLSL code editor or Processing.js code editor), they are pre-defined as **iInputN** where N is the id of the input starting from 0.

 You can find the input id by hovering over the thumbnail or in the title of the complex input settings dialog.

-GLSL inputs can be ordered in real-time by drag & drop as shown above.
+Inputs can be ordered in real-time by drag & drop as shown above.

+Inputs can deleted quickly with a middle click on the input thumbnail.

 ### Collaborative Code editor